maruitx/text2scene/t2s-evol/README.txt

 Step 3: Configure scene data base path to downloaded SceneDB folder
 1) In SceneGen_release/SceneDB/LocalSceneDBPath.txt, set path of StanfordDB to the downloaded folder SceneDB/StanfordSceneDB
-2) The path of ResultPath specifies where the generated scenes will be saved when triger "ss SceneName" command in the text dialog
+2) The path of ResultPath specifies where the generated scenes will be saved when trigger "ss SceneName" command in the text dialog

 Step 4: Compile and Run
 1) In Visual Studio 2015, on the tool bar, click QS VS TOOLS->Open Qt Project File (.pro), then choose SceneGen_release/main.pro.
 Then the solution main.sln will be automatically generated.